-- 1. The provider shall have a medical director (physician); - 2.
-There is a physician on call 24 hours per day, seven days per week, and on duty as needed for management of psychiatric and medical needs of the clients; - 3.
+- 2. There is a physician on call 24 hours per day, seven days per week, and on duty as needed for management of psychiatric and medical needs of the clients; - 3.
 There is a clinical supervisor available for clinical supervision when needed and by telephone for consultation; - 4.
-There shall be at least one LMHP or UP under supervision of an LMHP on duty at least 40 hours per week; - 5.
-Each LMHP/UP's caseload shall not exceed 1:12; - 6.
-The provider shall have one licensed RN on call 24/7 to perform nursing duties for the provider;

-- 7. There shall be at least one licensed nurse on duty during the day and evening shifts to meet the nursing needs of the clients.
+There must be at least one LMHP or UP under supervision of an LMHP on duty at least 40 hours per week; - 5.
+Each LMHP/UP's caseload must not exceed 1:12; - 6.
+The provider must have one licensed RN on call 24/7 to perform nursing duties for the provider; - 7.
+There must be at least one licensed nurse on duty during the day and evening shifts to meet the nursing needs of the clients.
 Nursing services may be provided directly by the BHS provider or may be provided or arranged via written contract, agreement, policy, or other document.
-The BHS provider shall maintain documentation of such arrangement; - 8.
-There shall be at least one direct care aide on duty on all shifts with additional as needed: - 9.
-There shall be a care coordinator (one FTE per day shift, and/or duties may be assumed by clinical staff); and - 10.
-There shall be a clerical support staff (One FTE per day shift).
+The BHS provider must maintain documentation of such arrangement; - 8.
+There must be at least one direct care aide on duty on all shifts with additional as needed; - 9.
+There must be a care coordinator (one FTE per day shift, and/or duties may be assumed by clinical staff); and - 10.
+There must be a clerical support staff (One FTE per day shift).